kimbugp/fenix/README.md

 - Run

 ```
-git clone https://github.com/kimbugp/fenix.git && cd fenix
+git clone https://github.com/kimbugp/fenix.git && cd fenix && npm install

 ```
+- Copy the `.env.example` rename it to `.env` and update the environment variables accordingly

 ### Starting the backend

 - start the terminal and change directory to backend with `cd backend`
-- copy the `.env.example` rename it to `.env` and update the environment variables accordingly
 - Run

 ```
-npm start
+npm install && npm start
 ```

 ### Starting the frontend

-- start the terminal and run the following
+- start the terminal in the repo root and run the following

 ```
 npm start